-The City of Kingston Arts Fund (hereafter known as CKAF) provides grants to local arts organizations and projects to foster creativity at all levels and enrich how Kingston residents experience and engage with the arts.
-Since its inception in 2007, CKAF has provided a mechanism for the City to invest in the arts and arts organizations with over \$575,000 committed annually to support a combination of both operational and project funding.
-CKAF is an investment in Kingston's cultural capital that aims to foster cultural vitality, increase the capacity of the arts community to create and produce artistic work, engage residents and enhance our city's cultural economy, promoting financial stability and sustainability.
+The City of Kingston through the City of Kingston Arts Fund (hereafter known as CKAF) provides grants to local arts organizations and projects to foster creativity at all levels and enrich how Kingston residents experience and engage with the arts.
+Since its inception in 2007, CKAF has provided a mechanism for the City to invest in the arts and arts organizations and to-date, the City has invested \$6.9 million to support a combination of both operational and project funding.
+CKAF is an investment in Kingston's cultural capital that aims to foster cultural vitality, increase the capacity of the arts community to create and produce artistic work, engage residents and enhance our city's cultural economy, and promote financial stability and sustainability.